HRTF upsampling with a generative adversarial network using a gnomonic equiangular projection: Method

 \subsubsection{Interaural time difference removal}

 Due to the anatomy of the head, sounds from different directions will inevitably arrive with different time delays.
 These delays are referred to as the \acp{ITD}.
-These delays can be removed and then reconstructed after the up-sampling has occurred using a simple \ac{ITD} model. \cite{Andreopoulou2022}.
+These delays can be removed and then reconstructed after the upsampling has occurred using a simple \ac{ITD} model. \cite{Andreopoulou2022}.

 In this paper, a Kalman filter \cite{Kalman1960} is used to detect the onset of each \ac{IR} in the \acp{HRTF} so that the \ac{ITD} can be removed.
-This onset detection method is similar to that of \cite{hogg2019, Hogg2021d}.
+This onset detection method is similar to that of \cite{hogg2019, Hogg2021d} and works on the assumption that the amplitude behaviour of the noise floor is predictable and, therefore, if the error in the prediction is large, then the amplitude could not be predicted, and the onset of \ac{IR} has occurred.